What Is Somatics — And How Does It Actually Work?

 • sleep doesn’t come easily

-• relationship to food is complicated or dysregulated
+• the relationship to food feels complicated or dysregulated

 • the body feels tense, numb, or not quite “home”